Moving from a Psychology degree to a Doctoral Degree in Psychology in Mental Health

 With your Psychology degree, you can move on to earn a Doctoral degree.
 A Doctoral degree will allow you to work in various areas of mental health--university, private clinic, a non-profit organization, or government.
 There is always the option of being in private practice.

-Clinical (PhD or PsyD)--concerned with psychopathological (mental health disorders) populations and behavioral health.
+Clinical (PhD or PsyD)--concerned with psychopathological (mental health disorders) populations and behavioral health (including forensics).

 School (PhD)--concerned with the science and practice of psychology with children and the schooling process--involves a large percentage of time assessing children for learning disabilities